telerik/xaml-docs/controls/radpropertygrid/getting-started/getting-started.md

-* The declaration of RadPropertyGrid control inside the Grid:
+* The declaration of the RadPropertyGrid control inside the Grid:

 #### __[XAML]Example 3: Declaring RadPropertyGrid__